-ARGON 75% - 25% Co2 - for short circuiting low carbon steel
+ARGON 75% - 25% Co2 - for short circuiting low carbon steel.

 Argon Oxygen Mixtures:

-Argon/oxygen blends are mostly widely used for conventional and pulsed spray transfer on clean (little or no scale or residual oil), plain Carbon and Stainless Steel.
+Argon/oxygen blends are most widely used for conventional and pulsed spray transfer on clean (little or no scale or residual oil), plain Carbon and Stainless Steel.
 These blends, typically 1, 2 or 5% oxygen, provide good arc stability and very low levels of spatter and fume.
 Higher levels of oxygen will also increase puddle fluidity that may make out-of-position welding more difficult.
 Generally used for welding heavy section Carbon Steel for farm equipment, military transports, ships and automotive assemblies.
-These blends are also used for spray arc welding of both ferritic and austenitic Stainless Steel components.
+These blends are also used for spray arc welding of both ferritic and Austenitic Stainless Steel components.

 ARGON 99% - 1% OXYGEN - used for spray transfer on Stainless Steels.

-ARGON 98% - 2% OXYGEN for spray transferring stainless steel
+ARGON 98% - 2% OXYGEN for spray transferring stainless steel.

-ARGON 95% - 5% OXYGEN - provides a more fluid but controllable weld pool, most commonly used argon-oxygen mixture for general Carbon Steel welding.
+ARGON 95% - 5% OXYGEN - provides a more fluid but controllable weld pool, most commonly used the argon-oxygen mixture for general Carbon Steel welding.

 Other gas mixtures: